danielsaidi/website_danielsaidi/_posts/2018/2018-11-05-automate-setting-up-xcode.md

 done
 ```

-At work, however, I added a snippet folder to the main app project root instead,
+At work, however, I added a snippet folder to the main app project instead, then
-then added a bunch of general and company specific snippets to it.
-After that, I
+added a bunch of general and company-specific snippets to it.
+After that, I just
-extended the Fastlane `setup_xcode` lane to also copy all these code snippets to
+extended the `setup_xcode` lane to copy all these code snippets to their correct
-their correct place, as such:
+place, as such:

 ```
 desc "Setup Xcode"